QCrBox/QCrBox/docs/tutorials/wrap_python_command.md

 qcb up cod_check_tutorial
 ```

+Note that:

+- We remove the QCrBox registry volume so that our container's registry entry will be rebuilt.
+This will be unnecessary in future releases.
-Note that this will only bring up the `cod_check_tutorial` container and any other containers that it depends on, such as the core QCrBox containers.
+- This will only bring up the `cod_check_tutorial` container and any other containers that it depends on, such as the core QCrBox containers.
 Any other application containers won't come up.

 To check if the container has started correctly we can examine its Docker logs.
 Use `docker ps -a` to identify the container name running with the image `qcrbox/cod_check_tutorial`, and then use `docker logs` followed by the container name, e.g.